swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Closure Parameters

-Since a property wrapper custom attribute is applied directly to the declaration that will be wrapped, application of a property wrapper type is only available within a closure expression.
-That is, the signature of a function that contains a closure cannot include the property wrapper attribute.
-Instead the application of the attribute will be up to the caller of the function, which supplies the closure argument.

 Closure parameters marked with a set of property wrapper custom attributes must conform to the following rules:

 1. Each wrapper attribute must not specify any arguments.